Berkeley Public Health’s Online MPH program welcomes 15 Global Health Fellows

 “People [in rural areas] don’t have a clear understanding of why these diseases are occurring,” said Walekwha.
 “When these outbreaks come, they disrupt our economic activities, schools close, people die, people go to the hospital.
 People lose a lot of time.”

-Another fellow, Efison Dhodho, is also seeking an MPH to work on issues of healthcare access.
+Another fellow, Efison Dhodho, is also seeking an MPH to work on issues of healthcare access, particularly for rural communities.

-There are approximately 328,000 people scattered across 100,000 square kilometers of Zimbabwe’s countryside who are taking antiretroviral medications as treatment for a number of different communicable diseases.
-Dhodho, who currently works in strategic communications at a Zimbabwean nonprofit, the Ophid Trust, is tracking data on patient location and medical records to find ways to improve access for these patients.
-He plans to use the data he has collected to create a new program with a more patient-centered approach to care.
+There are approximately 328,000 people scattered across 100,000 square kilometers of Zimbabwe’s countryside who are taking antiretroviral medications as treatment for HIV.
+Dhodho, who currently works in strategic information and evaluation at a Zimbabwean nonprofit, the Ophid Trust, is tracking data on patient location and medical records to find ways to improve access for these patients.
+He plans to use the data he has collected to inform the care and treatment program so that it adopts a more patient-centered approach to care.

-“[In] my whole experience, there was [a disconnect] between the health system and the people it sought to serve,” Dhodho said.“The people we serve should be at the center.”
+“[In] my view, there is [a disconnect] between the health system and the people it sought to serve,” Dhodho said.“The people we serve should be at the center.”

 The fellowship will allow him to access the resources he needs to sythesize his data, as well as an international network of professionals to collaborate with.
 He is even exploring the possibility of creating an interdisciplinary hub for collaborations between UC Berkeley researchers and scientists in Zimbabwe.